ryandejaegher/hugo-starter/content/articles/add-fixed-vertical-navigation-to-squarespace.md

 ![](/uploads/add-vertical-nav-2x.png)

-If you want to have a vertical navigation on all your pages you'll need to add the vertical-nav element to the Code Injection in site settings (_Settings -> Advanced -> Code Injection -> Footer)_
+If you want to have a vertical navigation on all your pages you'll need to add the vertical-nav element to the Code Injection in site settings (_Settings -> Advanced -> Code Injection -> Footer)_.

-This can be a great way to add fixed social links along the side or **add anchor links to site sections.**
+This can be a great way to add fixed social links along the side or **add anchor links to site sections**.

 What if you just want to add vertical navigation to a single page.
 Keep reading.

-### Add To Individual Pages
+### Add To An Individual Page In Squarespace

 To add a vertical navigation to a single page you'll need to insert a **code block** into the page where you'd like to add the vertical-nav.

 It doesn't matter where the code block is located because the vertical-nav takes care of positioning itself.
 However to ensure you can easily update it or remove in the future, I'd recommend placing the code block at the bottom or at the top of the page to make it easier to find.

+Once you've added the code block simply add your vertical-navigation and set the side.

 ![](/uploads/vertical-nav-both-sides-on-page-2x.png)